3,500+ classes converted from in-person to remote delivery

 3,000+ faculty received training in remote class delivery

-As Ohio's leader in online education, Columbus State is ready to help you "learn on" as classes and services move online during the COVID-19 crisis.
+Whether your choose to attend classes online, in person, or a combination of each, Columbus State is ready to help you "learn on" through the COVID-19 crisis.
 We know how essential your education is – your goals are as important to us as they are to you!
 We have the experience, dedication, and resources to help you keep working toward your degree.

 What to expect in online/remote learning